-If necessary the reviewer makes comments, recommendations and suggestions on correcting the text.
+10. If necessary, the reviewer makes comments, recommendations and suggestions on improving the text.

-In their conclusion reviewers give one of three opinions:
+11. In their evaluation, the reviewers present one of three opinions:

 12. The text of the review should be presented in print, signed by the reviewer and notarized at work.
 Alternatively, a digital (scanned) copy of the review may be sent via e-mail from the reviewer’s personal or corporate email address.
 In this case, a notarized signature is not required.